dustywhite7/Econ8320/SlidesCode/11 - Dashboards.md

 ### Homework This Week

-Pick your favorite dataset.
-Using the data that you choose, incorporate three or more plotly  visuals of your data into a dashboard using the `dash` library from class this week.
+Use your data from last week.
+Incorporate three or more plotly  visuals of your data into a dashboard using the `dash` library from class this week.
 You need to provide the following:
 - Your code
 - A one page explanation of your dashboard
 - The dataset that you used

+Your dashboard should have at least one form of interactivity (a series of button controls, a dropdown list, or a way that interacting with one visual affects the others).

-Submit through Canvas (Assignment 11)
+Submit through Canvas!
+(Assignment 11)